Camelots du Roi: Ideology

-The Camelots du Roi are also sensitive to State anti-Semitism and the rhetoric of Charles Maurras' "four Confederate States".
+The Camelots du Roi were also sensitive to State anti-Semitism and the rhetoric of Charles Maurras' "four Confederate States".
 This position provoked many fights between militants of the International League against Racism and Anti-Semitism and militants of Action Française during the 1930s.
 During the Front populaire, the anti-Semitic and anti-republican vision of the Camelots was at its peak and their actions reached a new level of violence.
 They led violent campaigns with renewed ardor, denouncing a republic led by "the jew Léon Blum".

 Functioning

 Organization structure

 The Camelots are divided into local sections comprising approximately 40 men.
 At the end of 1909, there were 65 throughout France.
 In 1911, the Action française claimed 95 sections and 65 subsections, then 200 sections a year later.
 In 1931, the National Federation of Camelots du Roi claimed 50 sections, including 22 in the Bouches-du-Rhône.
 In 1934, the group declared 75 sections, including 32 for Bouches-du-Rhône.